 The advent of through bills of lading, an industry development, prompted reanalysis by high federal courts of Carmack’s application in 2004.
 This was accomplished in the U.S. Supreme Court’s landmark decision in Norfolk Southern Railway Co. v.
 Kirby (“Kirby”), which applied a conceptual, as opposed to a spatial analysis of maritime contracts and resulting admiralty jurisdiction.
 Based on that jurisdictional analysis, COGSA was held applicable (and preemptive of conflicting state-law theories of liability) in intermodal freight claims, even if a loss actually occurred on land, when that federal statute was contractually extended.

 Many transportation practitioners hailed Kirby as a long-awaited clarification of increasingly important points of law.
 Law governing the modes had finally been reconciled to comport realistically with modern shipping practices.
 Unfortunately, the U.S. Court of Appeals for the Second Circuit issued a poorly reasoned less than two years later in Sompo Japan Ins.
 Co. v.
 Norfolk Southern Ry.
 Co. (“Sompo Japan”) that, at a minimum, confused the issue.
-Under Sompo Japan, the agreement by parties to a transportation contract that COGSA will govern connecting surface carriers’ potential liability is unenforceable.
-Carmack will still govern freight claims (at least in the northeastern states within the Second Circuit’s jurisdiction) when losses occur on land.
+Under Sompo Japan, the agreement by parties to a transportation contract that COGSA would govern connecting surface carriers’ potential liability is unenforceable.
+Carmack would still govern freight claims when losses occur on land.

 Carmack is a codification of common law that imposes essentially strict liability on surface carriers regarding lost/damaged cargo.
 It “has been interpreted by the Supreme Court . . . to provide that ‘a common carrier is liable for all losses which occurred while the goods were being transported by it, unless the carrier can demonstrate it is free from fault.”
 The statute recognizes five defenses that derive from force majeure and shipper fault considerations.
 These are “(a) the act of God; (b) the public enemy; (c) the act of the shipper himself; (d) public authority; (e) or the inherent vice or nature of the goods.”